BOCK-CHAIN/BockBrowsers/README.md

 *   **Electron:** For building the cross-platform desktop application.
 *   **Node.js:** Powers the backend server and API.
 *   **Neon Database (PostgreSQL):** Serverless SQL database for storing user data, sessions, and settings.
-*   **Firebase:** (Potentially for additional services like real-time updates or advanced authentication, although the current implementation uses JWTs and bcrypt for core auth.
-This can be clarified if Firebase is used for other specific features.)
 *   **Axios:** HTTP client for making API requests from the frontend to the backend.
 *   **bcrypt:** For secure password hashing.
 *   **jsonwebtoken (JWT):** For generating and verifying access tokens for authentication.